A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Since this was my first time using Figma, I felt proud of what I learned and created.
 However, there are a few design changes that could enhance the app:

 • Implement a proper design system.
-My design system knowledge has grown exponentially since this project and having one would create consistency across components.
+My design system knowledge has grown exponentially since this project and a system would create consistency across components and pages.

 • Follow accessibility standards.
-I didn’t know about accessibility guidelines before, but I now realize that some font sizes and touch targets would be inaccessible.
+I now realize that some font sizes and touch targets would be inaccessible.

 • Use Figma variants to elevate the components, prototypes, and pages.